 Simplifying Your Event Day Script

 Event planners spend months planning every detail.
-On-site, the day of the event, those months of details need to be communicated to dozens of people.
+On-site, on the day of the event, those months of details need to be communicated to dozens of people.
 How do you do that in a clear, succinct way?
 Simplify your event day script into a show flow.

 Script vs Show Flow

 Scripts can be lengthy.
 Sometimes 20-25 pages of information.
-There’s a lot of detail in scripts including opening remarks, cuing the house lights, playing the video, and introducing the keynote speaker, but show flows are simple, one-page documents that give an overview.
+There’s a lot of detail in scripts including opening remarks, cueing the house lights, playing the video, and introducing the keynote speaker, but show flows are simple, one-page documents that give an overview.
 These documents can often communicate 80% or more of the plan, in a fraction of the space.
 Having a simple, clear event show flow template is key to ensuring your event runs smoothly.

 Different Teams Need Different Amounts of Detail

 Your venue house staff needs to know when the session will begin so they can replenish your refreshments in the hall.
-However, they don’t need to know every word that will be spoken from stage.
+However, they don’t need to know every word that will be spoken on stage.
 A script is helpful for presenters on stage, but giving that level of detail to every event day team member can be debilitating.

 Changes, Changes, Changes

-Every good event planner knows, it’s not about having a perfect plan, it’s about being ready when the changes roll in.
+Every good event planner knows it’s not about having a perfect plan, it’s about being ready when the changes roll in.
 Things change.
 Midway through your opening session, the presenter may ask for 20 minutes instead of their allotted 15.
 If all the event timing is woven into a 20-25 page word document, every single timing cue needs to be retyped manually now.
 With a one-page show flow built in a spreadsheet with formulas, simply retyping one duration can adjust all your times.

 Another aspect that often changes is a presenter’s talking points.
 If you have their text written into your document, it’s difficult for them to revise.
 You don’t want to be revising your overall document every time they tweak their content.
 Instead, separate that out.
 Put each presenter’s remarks in separate word documents.
-On your show flow, the 20 minute segment is labeled, “Year in Review with Brett.”
+On your show flow, the 20-minute segment is labeled, “Year in Review with Brett.”
 Then Brett is free to revise his content at leisure without disrupting the overall show flow.